 Cook boudin blanc in a small amount of fat – clarified butter, duck fat, lard, or, as I do for convenience, grapeseed oil with a dab of butter - uncovered for 10 minutes each side on very low heat, in a cast iron skillet.
 Do not brown too darkly, as the skin turns bitter.
 Do not cover the pan, as the sausages will burst open from the steam.

 Serve with Dijon mustard and parslied new potatoes, or sauerkraut, or both.
 I love to drink a cru Beaujolais – Morgon or Brouilly, a nice Chinon, a Friulian Schiava, or an Alsatian Pinot Noir; any delicious, lighter-style red, slightly chilled, will do.

-These boudin blanc contain pork, chicken, onions, cream, breadcrumbs, butter, salt and spices.
-They will keep a week in a cold refrigerator (below 40ºF), and up to two months frozen.
+OFB boudin blanc contain pork, chicken, onions, cream, breadcrumbs, butter, salt and spices, and are fully cooked.
+They will keep a week in a cold refrigerator (below 40º F), and freeze very well up to three months.